KalaayPT/Profit-Taker-Guide/beginner/creating-builds.md

 :::danger Cons:

 - Has a \~3s delay to call down Archgun.
 The animation starts once you put away your current weapon and takes place over a fixed amount of time.
 If you have a scanner out, the animation will start immediately
-- Due to the Archgun cooldown, explained in build basics, many Archguns miss out on DPS to slot Ammo Chain.
+- Due to the Archgun cooldown, explained in build basics, many Archguns miss out on DPS to slot Ammo Chain
-- You are completely exposed when calling down Archgun, requiring you to either get lucky or plan your positioning around calling down Archgun.
+- You are completely exposed when calling down Archgun, requiring you to either get lucky or plan your positioning around calling down Archgun
 - After the first Shield Phase, it is extremely common for Profit-Taker to do her laser attack while you’re calling Archgun.
-Press a/d + slide right before calling Archgun to slide out of the way of this attack, your momentum won’t stop immediately when you’re in the call animation, you need the Archgun deployer on a keybind to do this.
+Press a/d + slide right before calling Archgun to slide out of the way of this attack, your momentum won’t stop immediately when you’re in the call animation, you need the Archgun deployer on a keybind to do this
 :::

 __Mausolon (Heavy Weapon):__

 Pros:

 - Reliable, high damage, can 1-3 shot limbs rivenless with certain setups.
-Riven, Arcane Avenger, and Adarza Kavat can bump up this consistency.
+Riven, Arcane Avenger, and Adarza Kavat can bump up this consistency
-- A large ammo pool means you can waste ammo without having to deal with an extremely long Archgun cooldown.
+- A large ammo pool means you can waste ammo without having to deal with an extremely long Archgun cooldown
 - One of the few hitscan Archguns
-- Full auto and a large ammo pool means you can make one, sweeping motion through all four limbs without worrying too much about cooldown due to missed or wasted shots.
+- Full auto and a large ammo pool means you can make one, sweeping motion through all four limbs without worrying too much about cooldown due to missed or wasted shots

 Cons:

 - Extremely bad Riven disposition means Rivens don’t cause a massive improvement in consistency.
-For most Rivens to be viable, you need to run Arcane Avenger to raise the cc enough to replace Parallax Scope with Riven.
+For most Rivens to be viable, you need to run Arcane Avenger to raise the cc enough to replace Parallax Scope with Riven
 - The explosion doesn’t consistently damage the rear limbs.
 While this allows you to damage a front limb while aiming at a rear limb, the explosion doesn’t do enough damage while solo to break limbs as quickly as the direct hit

 Video (click to play/pause):